ionutboangiu/docs/docs/installation.rst

    ./setup_cgr_db.sh

 `MongoDB`_
-  Can be used as :ref:`DataDB` as well as :ref:`StorDB`.
-  MongoDB is the first database that can store all kinds of data from CGRateS from accounts, tariff plans to CDRs, and logs.
-  After MongoDB is installed, you need to set up the CGRateS database using the provided scripts.
+  MongoDB can be used as both :ref:`DataDB` and :ref:`StorDB`.
+This is the first database that can store all types of data from CGRateS - from accounts, tariff plans to CDRs and logs.
+Post-installation, you need to set up the CGRateS database using the provided scripts:

 .. code-block:: bash